- Antique Diamonds

 Single cut

-Single-cut diamonds are not worn by single people, just as the Full-cut diamonds are not popular with those full of, well.., you know what.
+Single-cut diamonds are not for single people, just as the Full-cut diamonds are not popular with those full of, well.., you know what.

 However, modern precision-cut single cuts are still used in ultra-high-end jewelry and luxury watches, thanks to their superior brilliance.

 Single Cuts rose to prominence in the 1920s.
-They were common accent stones in Art Deco pieces that saw extensive use of antique cut diamonds.
+They were common accent stones in Art Deco pieces that extensively used antique-cut diamonds.

 They are easy to tell apart – the Modern Single Cuts do not have open culets.